tvdboom/ATOM/docs_sources/user_guide/data_management.md

 classes to apply [data cleaning][] and [feature engineering][] transformations to the data.
-This tooling should be able to help you apply most of the typically needed transformations to get the data ready for modelling.
+This tooling should be able to help you apply most of the typically needed transformations to get the data ready for modeling.
 For further fine-tuning, it's also possible to transform the data using custom transformers (see the [add][atomclassifier-add] method) or through a function (see the [apply][atomclassifier-apply] method).
 Remember that all transformations are only applied to the